Network-Realised Model Predictive Control Part II: Distributed Constraint Management: The Control Architecture

 \item[III)] For all $i\in\{1:N\}$, the $i^\text{th}$ area's MPC-based subcontroller from \eqref{eq:area_prob} computes $u_{s1i}[k]$ and $u_{s2i}[k]$ using \emph{only information} available in $\mathcal{N}_i$; \item[IV)] Ensuring the feasibility of each optimisation problem from \eqref{eq:area_prob} at some $k=k_0$ ensures all of them \emph{remain feasible} for all $k>k_0$. \end{enumerate}

-\begin{remark} As previously indicated in Remark~\ref{rem:split_obj}, the goals stated above show that our second layer is only charged with enforcing constraints in a distributed manner.
-Thus, all objectives pertaining to reference tracking or robust stabilisation are to be handled by the NRF-based first layer, in order to take full advantage of its remarkable closed-loop guarantees (see, for example, the main results of \cite{plutonizare,NRF,aug_sparse}).
-In our framework, the MPC layer acts primarily as a safeguard for the NRF-based control laws, further highlighting the particular nature of our approach.
-As shown by the numerical example in the sequel, we aim to design our second layer so as to avoid acting on the first-layer-based closed-loop system as much as possible, only generating command signals of non-negligible amplitude when constraint violation becomes imminent. \end{remark}
+{ \begin{remark} As previously noted in Remark~\ref{rem:split_obj}, the goals stated above indicate that our second layer is solely responsible for enforcing constraints in a distributed manner.
+Thus, all objectives related to reference tracking or robust stabilisation are to be handled by the NRF-based first layer, so as to take full advantage of the latter's remarkable closed-loop guarantees (see, for example, the results in \cite{plutonizare,NRF,aug_sparse}).
+In our framework, the MPC layer primarily serves as a safeguard for the NRF-based control laws, further highlighting the specific nature of our approach.
+As shown via the numerical example in the sequel, we design our second layer with the aim of minimising its impact on the first-layer-based closed-loop system, generating command signals of non-negligible amplitude only when constraint violation becomes imminent. \end{remark} }

-In order to achieve all of the above-stated objectives, however, tractable and area-based models will have to be derived for the first-layer-based closed-loop system.
+To achieve all of the above-stated objectives, however, tractable and area-based models will have to be derived for the first-layer-based closed-loop system.